kimbente/ice_shelves_flux_decomposition/README.md

 # Ice shelf flux decomposition

-In this repository we are learning the decomposition of Ross ice shelf flux vector fields into its divergence-free and curl-free vector field components with the help of a Helmholtz Neural Network (analog in architecture to the Dissipative Hamiltionian Neural Network, the DHNN, see [this Sosanya et al. 2022](https://arxiv.org/abs/2201.10085).)
-We thereby aim to provide a new (ML learned) estimate of mass loss representing the observational status-quo, and also a mesh-free and interpretable ice thickness model for Ross ice shelf.
+In this repository we learn the decomposition of the Ross ice shelf flux vector field into its divergence-free and curl-free vector field components (Helmholtz decomposition), with a Dissipative Hamiltionian Neural Network (DHNN, see [Sosanya et al. 2022](https://arxiv.org/abs/2201.10085)).
+Therein we aim to provide a new, machine learning based estimate of mass loss, that reflects the latest state of observation, and that can easily integrate new observations.
+The DHNN provides a continous (i.e. mesh-free) model of ice flux via an Implicit Neural Representation (INR), enabling flux divergences to be computed efficiently and at arbitraty spatial resolution via automatic differentiation.
+Furthermore, dividing the ice flux vector field by satilite-based ice velocity fields yields an ice thickness model for Ross ice shelf.

 # Output